gyuli-zoeykim/gyuli-zoeykim/README.md

 ### :wave: Hi there!

 #### My name is Gyuli.
-I'm excited to start my journey as a developer!
+I am a Full Stack Web Developer.

-The idea of creating interactive and visually appealing websites and applications that can be shared through out the world excites me.
-I enjoy the challenges of coding and not afraid to learn and implement new methods.
+#### I enjoy the challenges of coding and find learning new methods rewarding.

-Major Skills for building responsive websites [ React.js, JavaScript, HTML5, and CSS3 ].

-Utilizing [ Figma ] to plan and design for user-friendly interfaces.
+#### My goal as developer is to continuously grow, proactively seeking feedback and be a good team worker.

 #### :point_right: Let's connect...[LinkedIn](https://www.linkedin.com/in/gyulikimwork/)